tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 one minute before exposure began, the entire time the victim was exposed, and one minute afterwards.
-This effect hides feeding from mortals fed upon, and can also obviously be used in narrow situations to cover the Masquerade. <u>Those exposed will remember who it was who gave them such an excellent time, regard it to be consensual, and seek out more of it.
-This mechanism is greatly helpful to the formation of Herds and Cults.</u> The Kiss is no substitute for The Forgetful Mind, however, which along with similar powers can be used to recover and clarify memories blurred by the Kiss.
+This effect hides feeding from mortals fed upon, and can also obviously be used in narrow situations to cover the Masquerade.
+Those exposed will remember who it was who gave them such an excellent time, regard it to be consensual, and seek out more of it.
+This mechanism is greatly helpful to the formation of Herds and Cults.
+The Kiss is no substitute for The Forgetful Mind, however, which along with similar powers can be used to recover and clarify memories blurred by the Kiss.
 Giovanni and those with Grip of the Damned still benefit from this memory fogging, but the victim remembers vague agony and terror.
-Their victims still resist and struggle, necessitating some kind of restraint, supernatural or otherwise. <u>They too remember who hurt them, regard it to be assault, or even rape, and will seek to avoid that vampire, or even justice.</u> All of this is common knowledge unless you specifically make your vampire character ignorant of it.
+Their victims still resist and struggle, necessitating some kind of restraint, supernatural or otherwise.
+They too remember who hurt them, regard it to be assault, or even rape, and will seek to avoid that vampire, or even justice.
+All of this is common knowledge unless you specifically make your vampire character ignorant of it.